Somashekar-B/Groceries-Management-System/README.md

 ## Using Functionalities
-**please find curls to use the functionalities in the respected routes.ts files**
+**Please find curls to use the functionalities in the respected routes.ts files**

 ## Contributing